Sydney-36/LegalHyperlinker/README.md

-# LegalHyperlinker
-Original McN+ Hyperlinker
+# want to delete this